-- The implication of the 'Independent Living Assistance Policy' which included the existing Independent Living Assistance Policy with refinements and the introduction of the new assistance packages detailed in appendix one and two of the report. - The removal of the £1500 cap on the Care and Repair Service fee which would result in an uncapped 15 percent fee for all Care and Repair Service involvement regardless of property tenure. - Keeping the existing land charges procedures in place.
-If a grant exceeded £5,000, a local land charge would be placed on the property but limited to a maximum of £10,000.
+- The implication of the 'Independent Living Assistance Policy' which included the existing Independent Living Assistance Policy with refinements and the introduction of the new assistance packages detailed in appendix one and two of the report. - To set the fee at 15 percent for Care and Repair Service involvement regardless of the property tenure creating consistency for all Housing Associations.
+The additional income will enable the team to continue to protect services and fund additional discretionary assistance. - To introduce a land charge procedure of up to £10,000 for all DFG's and Gaining Independence Grant where the grant exceeded £5,000.
 If the property was sold or disposed of in 10 years of the completion of the adaptions, this fee would become due for payment.
-This Land Charge procedure was proposed to be introduced for the Gaining Independence Grant also.